rachelsmithcode/twu-biblioteca-rachelsmith/README.md

 + Successful Return - As a customer, I would like to be notified if the book I am returning belongs to this library by seeing the message, “Thank you for returning the book.”, so that I know I returned the book to the right library.

-+Unsuccessful Return - As a customer, I would like to be notified if the book I am returning has not been added to this library by seeing the message, “That is not a valid book to return.”, so that I can return it to the correct library or fix my spelling error.
++ Unsuccessful Return - As a customer, I would like to be notified if the book I am returning has not been added to this library by seeing the message, “That is not a valid book to return.”, so that I can return it to the correct library or fix my spelling error.

 ##Technical Requirements